Freedom of religion in Brunei: Law for everyone else

+Melayu Islam Beraja is a compulsory subject for students in public and private schools and in universities.
+Ugama is a seven-year education system that teaches Islam under the Sunni Shafi'i school of thought and this is compulsory for Muslim citizens until the age of 14.
+Most school textbooks were illustrated to depict Islam as the norm, and there were no depictions of practices of other religions in textbooks; the Government allows parents to give religious instruction to children in their own homes.

+Any person standing for election, at village, council or government level, must be a Muslim.
+The only exception is if the Sultan grants an exemption.

 Religious authorities encouraged Muslim women to wear the tudong, a traditional head covering, and many women did so.
 In government schools and at higher institutes of learning, Muslim and non-Muslim female students must wear Muslim attire, including a head covering as a part of their uniform.
 Male students are expected to wear the songkok (hat).
 In the past there were reports that non-Muslim women teachers at public schools were sometimes pressured by government officials or colleagues to wear Muslim attire.

 In accordance with the Government's interpretation of Qur'anic precepts, Muslim women have similar rights as Muslim men in important areas such as in divorce and custody of children as stated under the Emergency (Islamic Family Law) Order 1999.
 A Muslim woman can file for divorce on the grounds of the long absence of her husband without valid reason, his long imprisonment, refusal to provide for his wife, or impotence.
 In case of divorce, the young children remain in custody of their mother; however, the father must provide financial support for the children's welfare.
 The Government's interpretation of Islamic practice for inheritance holds that female Muslims' inheritance will be half the size of the male's inheritance.
 A 2002 amendment to the Brunei Nationality Act allows citizenship to be transmitted through the mother as well as through the father.